The Sopranos: Music

 which plays several times in relation to the character of Carmela Soprano.

 While the show utilizes a wealth of previously recorded music, it is also notable for its lack of originally composed incidental music, compared with other television programs.

 Two soundtrack albums containing music from the series have been released.
 The first, titled The Sopranos: Music from the HBO Original Series, was released in 1999.
 It contains selections from the show's first two seasons and reached No. 54 on the U.S. Billboard 200.

-A second soundtrack compilation titled The Sopranos – Peppers and Eggs: Music From The HBO Series, was released in 2001.
+A second soundtrack compilation titled The Sopranos – Peppers & Eggs: Music from the HBO Series, was released in 2001.
 This double-disc album contains songs and selected dialogue from the show's first three seasons.

 It reached No. 38 on the U.S. Billboard 200.

+The ending to the show has drawn attention and sparked controversy.
+The song "Don't Stop Believin" by Journey plays at the end of the series finale.
+While Journey granted the rights to use the song in the ending of the series, their one request was that the scene not contain any violence or deaths.